OnDataEngineering/OnDataEngineeringContent/_tech-categories/query-engines.md

 | Kognitio | In memory database engine that can run as a YARN application on Hadoop over data in HDFS (as a free offering) or as a standalone cluster over data in HDFS, the cloud and other databases (as a commercial offering with a free trial) - <https://kognitio.com/>
 | Jethro | SQL query engine over HDFS and S3 that supports indexing, auto generation of cubes and results caching - <https://jethro.io/>
-| AtScale | Cube based semantic layer with query optimisation, virtual cube caching and row level security over Hadoop and SQL data sources - <https://atscale.com/>
+| AtScale | Cube based semantic layer with query optimisation, virtual cube caching and row level security over Hadoop, RedShift and SQL data sources - <https://atscale.com/>
 | IBM Big SQL | SQL engine that runs on Hadoop over Hive tables, but that can also federate into RDMS and NoSQL databases and object stores  - <https://www.ibm.com/us-en/marketplace/big-sql>
 | Oracle Big Data SQL | Allows federated queries from an Oracle databases over Hadoop and NoSQL databases, with push down of logic and support for Oracle security - <https://www.oracle.com/database/big-data-sql/index.html>
 | Kyvos Insights | OLAP cubes on Hadoop - <http://www.kyvosinsights.com/olap-cubes-on-hadoop/>